gn0mesort/megatech-assertions/README.md

 This will leave only one point of failure: diagnostic reporting.
 Very little can be done if the library can't write to standard error, so this is silently ignored.
 Regardless of errors, the library always calls `std::abort()` on an assertion failure.

+Further usage information is provided in the HTML documentation.